Venezuelan elections

 The Path to Freedom

 Thousands of Venezuelans are on the streets, demanding freedom and the recognition of their votes.
 Meanwhile, the Maduro regime aims to stay in power for at least six more years without providing any evidence of its alleged election victory.
 Opposition leaders and their supporters are risking their lives for change.
 From abroad, we can raise our voices to urge our governments to take decisive action, condemn the electoral fraud, and facilitate a way out of the current situation.
 The authoritarian nightmare for Venezuelans has lasted far too long.
-In an op-ed published today in the Wall Street Journal, María Corina Machado urgently calls on the international community:
+In an opinion article published today in the Wall Street Journal, María Corina Machado urgently calls on the international community:

 We Venezuelans have done our duty.
 We have voted Mr. Maduro out of office.
 Now it is up to the international community to decide whether it wants to tolerate a demonstrably illegitimate government.
 The repression must end immediately so that an urgent agreement can be reached on the transition to democracy.
 I call on all those who oppose authoritarianism and support democracy to join the Venezuelan people in our noble cause.
 We will not rest until we are free.